Perspicacity11/hackathon/README.md

 ---------------------------------------

-v2: two player
+Roll the dice v2: two player
-- Takes one number as argument (the target)
+- Takes three numbers as argument (the target, die faces and round number)
 - Function for rolling a six-sided dice, and whoever of two players gets the closest number to the target on their roll, wins the round
 - Increment a 'rounds won' counter
 - Later: add functionality to use different dice (with more faces), and a desired number of rounds